Skip to main content

 • To achieve accessibility for Ontarians with disabilities with respect to goods, services, facilities, accommodation, employment, buildings, structures and premises on or before January 1, 2025.

-This policy establishes the accessibility standards for customer service for the WWWWIW, in accordance with the requirements of Ontario Regulation 429/07
+This policy establishes the accessibility standards for customer service for the W5, in accordance with the requirements of Ontario Regulation 429/07

 Rationale Statement